 We are pleased to highlight that, since its launch in 1990, the PSP Lending Program has invested over $2.1 billion in the following areas:

 There is a clear need for affordable housing developments in the United States.
-According to the National Low-Income Housing Coalition (NLIHC), there is a shortfall of 7 million affordable housing units available to rent for extremely low-income renters—families with household incomes at or below the poverty level, or at 30% of the median income of their area.
+According to the National Low-Income Housing Coalition, there is a shortfall of over 7 million affordable housing units available to rent for extremely low-income renters—defined generally as renters with household incomes at or below the federal poverty level, or at 30% of the median income of their area.

-The PSP Lending Program seeks to fill the affordable housing gap by investing in properties benefiting individuals and families earning less than the area’s medium income.
+The PSP Lending Program seeks to help address the affordable housing gap by investing in properties benefiting individuals and families earning less than the area’s median income.
 Certain properties focus on supporting higher risk disadvantaged communities including individuals with special needs, seniors and veterans by offering additional services designed for these residents on-site.

-Wespath invested in a loan for the Clark-Estes Apartments, a 54-unit affordable housing development in a Chicago-based neighborhood.
+Wespath invested in a loan for the Clark-Estes Apartments, a 54-unit affordable housing development in a Chicago neighborhood.

-The property will offer residents support services provided by dedicated staff in the areas of job readiness, health, wellness and education, with a special focus on mental health.
+The property offers residents support services provided by dedicated staff in the areas of job readiness, health, wellness and education, with a special focus on mental health.

-The program invests in facilities that service low- and moderate-income individuals, including transitional shelters for the homeless and healthcare centers.
+The PSP Lending Program also invests in facilities that service low- and moderate-income individuals, including transitional shelters for the homeless and healthcare centers.

 Image Source: Bowery Residents’ Committee

 The third strategy of the PSP Lending Program focuses on investing in institutions that provide microfinance loans to individuals in developing regions—including Latin America, Eastern Europe, Southeast Asia and Africa—who have little or no access to traditional financial services.
 These programs aim to help entrepreneurs and business owners from developing countries to grow their enterprises through access to affordable financial services that otherwise would not be available to them.

 Through Shared Interest, loans are made to entrepreneurial borrowers like Zanele, a member of a fruit-growing cooperative in Cape Town, South Africa.